PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

   * - connect
     - Water delay time of connection between reservoirs.
-    - To model the cascade hydrolic connection.
+    - To model the cascade hydraulic connection.

   * - demand
     - Demand of different balancing authorities.
     - To calculate the power balance.

-  * - discount Factor
+  * - discount factor
     - Discount factor for each year.
     - To calculate the present value of cost.